 Employment opportunities typically will be offered to internal applicants first, then external applicants.
 However, at the discretion of management, positions may be offered simultaneously to internal and external applicants.
-The Administrative Assistant posts internal and external position openings as directed by the Human Resources Manager.
-The Human Resources Manager as well as the Education and/or Family Services, Health, Early Head Start Manager review applications.
-The Human Resources Manager notifies all candidates by phone or in writing of the outcome of their application and/or interview.
+The Administrative Specialist posts internal and external position openings as directed by the Human Resources Manager.
+The Human Resources Manager with the assistance of the designated hiring manager review applications.
+The Administrative Specialist notifies all candidates by phone or in writing of the outcome of their application and/or interview.
 The Human Resources Manager will maintain application packets on file for two years from the date of submission.